apache/etch/examples/example_mixin/dist-README.txt

 To get started with the example you will need jdk 1.5.0_x, where x is pretty recent (>= 15), or any release of jdk 1.6.
 You will also need ant 1.8.2.
-You will also need microsoft .net sdk 2.0 for csharp builds.
+For building the csharp examples you need the Microsoft .NET Framework v4.0 or higher.
+Furthermore you need to add the .NET Framework path to your PATH environment variable: set PATH=C:\WINDOWS\Microsoft.NET\Framework\v4.0.30319;%PATH%

 To generate sources, build and run tests execute: